KDE/mangonel/README.md

-# Mangonel a simple application launcher for KDE4.
+# Mangonel, a simple application launcher for KDE4.

 Mangonel is intended as a light weight replacement for the, in my view bloated and slow, standard KRunner.
 Sadly you can't actually get rid of KRunner because it's also responsible for your screensaver and power-management.